ursbestfriend/NASSCOM-VSD-SoC-Design/README.md

 <a id="Topic"></a>
 ## Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK
-## Topic 1 -  OPENLANE ASIC FLOW | Transform your RTL code to GDSII
+## OPENLANE ASIC FLOW | Transform your RTL code to GDSII
 ![42](https://github.com/ursbestfriend/NASSCOM-VSD-SoC-Design/assets/125972379/e3e50092-f4ae-400e-9a25-885c6811a433)

 ### Follow the below commands in sequence to generate RESULTS AND REPORTS: